 The basis for the administrative structure in the field of culture is the Federal Ministry Act.
 Since 2014, after alternating ministerial responsibilities in recent decades, arts, culture and cultural heritage were integrated into the Federal Chancellery (Bundeskanzleramt BKA).
 Since the transformation into a State Secretariat end of 2019, the art and culture agendas are the responsibility of Division IV ‘Arts and Culture’ of the Federal Ministry for Arts, Culture, the Civil Service and Sport (BMKOES).

 The tasks of the Arts and Culture Division are the promotion of contemporary art in Austria and to foster the presence of Austrian artists abroad, the creation of adequate and suitable conditions for artistic and cultural production as well as participation in art and culture and its broad benefit for a majority of people.
 Further issues are monument protection and cultural heritage as well as EU culture policy and international cultural affairs.
 The departments of the Arts and Culture Division are:

 - Dep.
 IV/10 European and international cultural policy

 - Cluster IV/A Policy for Art, Culture and Funding

 - Dep.
-II/1 Medals and awards, event management, special projects, digitisation
+IV/A/1 Medals and awards, event management, special projects, digitisation

 - Dep.
-II/4 Monument protection, heritage, provenance and art restitution
+IV/A/4 Monument protection, heritage, provenance and art restitution

 - Dep.
-II/6 Visual arts, architecture, design, fashion, photography, video and media arts
+IV/B/6 Visual arts, architecture, design, fashion, photography, video and media arts

 - Dep.
-II/9 Investment in management of federal museums and other entities
+IV/B/9 Investment Management Federal Museums and other legal entities

 Institutions under the responsibility of the Arts and Culture Division are: